lens-reputation/court/Whitepaper.md

 Being a Judge is not just a role — it's a social distinction in the Lens ecosystem.
 Judges help detect bots, highlight suspicious behaviors, and elevate trustworthy accounts.
 They play a critical role in shaping the network's consensus on what constitutes a reputable user.

 Judge Seats act as a **mark of verified reputation**, signaling earned influence and enabling voting within the protocol.
-Since seats can be auctioned, they carry a **market-driven value**, further reinforced by protocol sustainability through the 5% auction fee.
 Additionally, developers and users can leverage the LensCourt signals — filtered through vote weight and human consensus — to evaluate accounts across dApps.

 ---